gatsbyjs/gatsby/docs/tutorial/part-three/index.md

   </div>
 ```

-_Notice that unlike the `children` that is received on other React components, this `children` is a function and needs to be executed_
+_Notice that unlike most `children` props, the `children` prop passed to layout components is a function and needs to be executed_

 Stop `gatsby develop` and start it again for the new layout to take effect.